coplas/resources-converter/README.md

 # \<resources-converter\>

-String resources converter - convert from Java *.properties to androidf strings format.
+String resources converter - convert from Java *.properties to Android strings format.
 Also replaces "." by "_".
-Loads data using HTML5 , no data is tranferred anywhere, all is done by local javascript.
+Loads data using HTML5 , no data is transferred anywhere, all is done by local javascript.

 The result is just printed on page.
 So you can copy-paste it to your local strings.xml file.